Medically Reviewed

 Naloxone is known to have an exceptionally high safety profile.1,4,6 High doses of naloxone cause no effects, and no naloxone overdoses or deaths as a result of taking too much naloxone have been reported.4,6 If naloxone is given to someone who has no opioids in their system, the medication will have absolutely no effect on them.
 This is why administering naloxone is recommended, even if you aren’t sure that the person has overdosed on an opioid.1,3,4,6,10 The medicine hasn’t been shown to cause tolerance or dependence, and has no potential to be misused.4,6

-Naloxone may also be available through other sources, including distribution programs within the community, the Veteran’s Administration (VA), public health groups, or your local health department.1,3,9 There are other options if it isn’t covered by your insurance plan or you don’t have health insurance.1,3 Cost assistance programs may be available through the drug manufacturer if you can’t afford the medication, and you may be able to get it free of charge in some locations.1,3
+Naloxone may also be available through other sources, including distribution programs within the community, the Veteran’s Administration (VA), public health groups, or your local health department.1,3,9 There are other options if it isn’t covered by your insurance plan or if you don’t have health insurance.1,3 Cost assistance programs may be available through the drug manufacturer if you can’t afford the medication, and you may be able to get it free of charge in some locations.1,3

-How to Administer Narcan & FAQs (Video)
+How to Administer Narcan

 See our video on reversing an opioid overdose using Narcan.